kipmyk/acf-dynamic-user-role/readme.txt

 1. This screen shot shows the language dropdown that will be hidden when this plugin is enabled.

 == Installation ==
-1. Upload the plugin package to the plugins directory of your site, or search for "Disable Login Language Selector" in the WordPress plugins directory from the Plugins section of your WordPress dashboard.
+1. Upload the plugin package to the plugins directory of your site, or search for "Change default role dynamically – ACF role-based conditions on user new / edit form" in the WordPress plugins directory from the Plugins section of your WordPress dashboard.
 2. Once uploaded or installed you must activate the plugin from the Plugins section of your WordPress dashboard.
 3. The language selector should no longer appear on the login screen of your site.